Skip to main content

 /6

 Instructions: This worksheet delves into the fascinating topic of light, exploring its properties, behaviours, and applications.
-Each activity is designed to challenge your understanding and encourage deeper analysis of how light interacts with the world around us.
+Engage with a variety of activities designed to deepen your understanding and analytical skills in the context of light.

 1